Vet Tech Discusses Intern-To-Staff Advancement

 “Everyone in the two departments does a good job of communicating with each other, making sure we’re all aware of what’s going on,” Roberts said.
 “Some people will come to you with the littlest thing and wonder if their animal is okay, while others will do more observing before they say anything.
 You get to know each person and how they go about reporting to (animal health).”

-Fossil Rim is getting set to take on a veterinary technician intern, which will heavily involve Roberts, but many veterinary preceptees have mentioned how helpful she has been during their 6-8 weeks at the wildlife center.
+When Fossil Rim takes on a veterinary technician intern, it heavily involves Roberts, plus many veterinary preceptees have mentioned how helpful she has been during their 6-8 weeks at the wildlife center.

 “It is fun to help teach the preceptees,” she said.
 “Each one has a different background and you learn their story.
 Most of what I teach them is lab-related or regarding anesthesia or blood draws.
 I had some experience teaching new vet techs while at the small-animal practice.”